lvscar/split-command/README.md

 As your Node command line application became more functional day by day, the size of the application, the dependence number of npm package both
 endure inevitable expansion.
 The situation make your application hard to install.

-When intruduce our Node command line application to new user, we wish that our application can be installed as soon as possible.
+When intruduce new Node command line application to user, we wish that our application can be installed as soon as possible.
 In some of case, easy to install and easy to use is more critical then powerful.

 SplitCommand try to solve this dilemma.

 If your Node command line application is versatile, we encourage you to ship the application as multi-part.
 At first just let user install a small but crucial core application.
 The core application don't need to declare dependence of every sub command explicitly in `package.json`, this means some part of your application don't need downloaded at the time main application is installed.
-With the help of SplitCommand some sub command you specified can be installed when them first time be used.
+With the help of SplitCommand some sub commands you specified can be installed when they be used first time.

 ## Usage

 ### Step.1 package.json configuration
 In the package.json file of your core application, add a "splitCommands" section like following example.
-The "splitCommands" section should as top layer property of the JSON structure:
+The "splitCommands" section should as top layer property of the package.json file JSON structure:

 ```
   "splitCommands": {